glguy/irc-core/README.md

    side: left -- try right if you don't like left padding
    width: 13

-url-opener: "open" -- This works on macOS, "gnome-open" for GNOME
+url-opener: "open" -- This works on macOS, "xdg-open" for most Linuxes

 key-bindings:
   * bind: "C-M-b"